lostbean/json_blueprint/README.md

 This will encode your union types into a standardized JSON format with `type` and `data` fields, making it easy to decode on the receiving end.

-And here's an example of decoding JSON data:
+And here's an example using type aliases, optional fields, and single constructor types:

 ```gleam
 type Color {